meeber/FactoryTypeThing/README.md

 JavaScript object creator and dependency manager.

-Register all of your classes and/or factory functions (as well as their dependencies) at the start of your application, and then inject the factory into any object that needs to instantiate other objects.
+Register all of your classes, factory functions, and/or services (as well as their dependencies) at the start of your application, and then inject the factory into any object that needs to instantiate or locate other objects.

 # Install